Sandysmile/Marketing-Campaigns/README.md

 ![image](https://github.com/Sandysmile/Marketing-Campaigns/assets/20648423/0b0d5531-76c4-4d27-9c32-f4a5468cdc70)

+4.2.2 Modelling Steps Overview

+     1. Initially include all variables in the base model.
+     2. Use Random Forest to Identify the most important features.
+     3. Assess multicollinearity factors (VIF analysis) to exclude highly correlated variables.
+     4. Exclude variables based on: 1) Previous Correlation analysis, 2) Initial model results, and 2) VIF analysis to Ensured all selected features were correlated with the target variable without multicollinearity concerns.
+     5. Run correlation based on filtered dataset to ensure no highly correlatons between variables.
+     6. Understand How Optimal Thresholds impact the model
+     7. Test models using the top 20, 15, and 12 important features
+     8. Found that the top 12 features provided the best F1 score.
+     9. Conduct optimized threshold search and grid search to identify the best model for the Random Forest classifier.
+     10. Run and Compare performance of all 6 classifiers using the top 12 selected features.

-4.2.2 Split the final dataset
+4.2.3 Split the final dataset
-4.3.3 Scale the final dataset ( prevent data leakage)
+4.3.4 Scale the final dataset ( prevent data leakage)